-6. All international applicants and all Non-Native English Speaking (NNES) applicants must submit official copies of Test of English as a Foreign Language (TOEFL) scores.
+- 6. All international applicants and all Non-Native English Speaking (NNES) applicants must submit official copies of Test of English as a Foreign Language (TOEFL) scores.
 Applicants should request official scores be sent to the Shenandoah University Undergraduate Admissions office; the SU code is 5613.
-More information about TOEFL can be found at www.ets.org/toefl.
-The date of taking the TOEFL should not be more than 12 months prior to the date of enrollment.
+More information about TOEFL can be found at www.ets.org/toefl.The date of taking the TOEFL should not be more than 12 months prior to the date of enrollment.
 The minimum score acceptable for admission to the School of Nursing is 83 or higher for the Internet-based TOEFL.
+NOTE: applicants with successful completion of a higher education degree in the U.S. may not be required to take the TOEFL.
+Please consult with the Office of Admissions. - 7.
+Science Policy for School of Nursing: Effective for January 2016 admissions, a student enrolled in the university or under consideration for admission to the undergraduate nursing program may attempt no more than two science courses a maximum of two times each to be considered for matriculation into the School of Nursing.
+An attempt is any enrollment in a course that results in completion, withdrawal or an incomplete.
+Students currently enrolled in the university may repeat one science course originally taken at SU at an outside institution.
+Quality points for the repeat course will be used to calculate SON required science GPA.
+Pluses and minuses recorded on the student transcript are not included when calculating the science GPA.
+Science courses taken more than 10 years prior to matriculation are not considered because they must be repeated.